patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Start the applications and libraries and navigate to the _"remote1/page-3"_ page.
+👉 Start the applications and navigate to the _"remote1/page-3"_ page.
 The page will throw an error but other parts of the application should still be functional.

 ### Override the host layout from a module page